Santieherrero/slate/source/includes/authentication/_main.md

 }
 ```

-Create a new session for a register user on the web application.
+Creates a new session for a register user on the web application.

 ### HTTP Request